 To make it complete, special desserts namely Prathaman and Payasam are available for the ones with sweet-tooth to relish.
 The Payasam has cow milk while Prathaman has coconut milk that makes them apart.

-South-Indian food including Sadhya is considered to be the healthiest cuisines as it is a blend of eating habits from Sanatana Dharma, seasonal cooking and nutritional values.
-First of all, it is served in a Pankti i.e. where people sit on the floor in a line.
+South-Indian food including Sadhya is one of the healthiest cuisines as it is a blend of eating habits from Sanatana Dharma, seasonal cooking and nutritional values.
+First of all, the serving of food is in the form of a Pankti i.e. where people sit on the floor in a line.
 This not only increases social interaction but also aids in proper digestion, promotes blood flow and improves the flexibility of your body.

-The main item of Onam sadya is the rice which itself is a powerhouse loaded with fibre, protein and selenium.
+The main item of Onam sadya is the rice which itself is a powerhouse of fibre, protein and selenium.
 The red rice is a solid source of carbohydrates, the controlled consumption of which reduces the risk of diabetes.
 The Kootu curry made of chickpeas is perfect for the diabetics.

 As Sambar is a melting pot of all sorts of vegetables, it is healthier like nothing.
 The rasam that is a common accompaniment, has several herbs, spices and ingredients which ensure smooth metabolism and cures nausea by detoxing the body.
 It is rich in iron and calcium.

-Majority of the dishes are cooked in coconut oil that has anti-fungal and anti-bacterial properties to boost the immune system.
-Asafoetida is also used in cooking which further is beneficial to treat intestinal troubles, respiratory problems and headaches.
+For the cooking of majority of the dishes there is usage of coconut oil that has anti-fungal and anti-bacterial properties to boost the immune system.
+There is use of Asafoetida in cooking which further is beneficial to treat intestinal troubles, respiratory problems and headaches.